Dr James MittraTitle

 Mittra, J & C. Milne (eds) (2013) Translational Medicine: The Future of Therapy?, (Singapore: Pan-Stanford)

 Peer Reviewed Articles

-Mastroeni, M., Mittra, J., and Tait, J (2019) 'Political Influences on Biotechnology-based Innovation for European Agriculture: Risk-Assessment and Risk Management', Technology Analysis and Strategic Management (accepted, in press)
+Mastroeni, M., Mittra, J., and Tait, J (2019) 'Political Influences on Biotechnology-based Innovation for European Agriculture: Risk-Assessment and Risk Management', Technology Analysis and Strategic Management (published online first)

-Mittra, J., and Zoukas, G. (2018) ‘Unpacking the Concept of Bioeconomy: Problems of Definition, Measurement and the Attribution of Value’, Science and Technology Studies (accepted, in press)
+Mittra, J., and Zoukas, G. (2019) ‘Unpacking the Concept of Bioeconomy: Problems of Definition, Measurement and the Attribution of Value’, Science and Technology Studies (forthcoming, available online first)

 Banda, G;, Tait, J;, and Mittra, J. (2018) 'Evolution of Business Models in Regenerative Medicine: Effects of a Disruptive Innovation on the Innovation Ecosystem', Clinical Therapeutics, 40 (7): 1084-1094